lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

-The code in the `beginRecording` method was previously contained in the `recordCommandBuffers`.
+The code in the `beginRecording` method was previously contained in the `recordCommandBuffer`.
 Since we will be sharing the commands, we need to split the recording of the drawing commands with the drawing commands themselves.
 Therefore, we need also a `endRecording` method:

 ```java
 public class GeometryRenderActivity {